TheodoreAI/software-engr-ii/README.md

-# Software Engineering coursework
+# How to test code

-## By Mateo Estrada Jorge
+## By: Mateo Estrada Jorge
+## Software Engineering II

-## Student of Oregon State University
+## Oregon State University

-### If you would like to use any of my code please reference myself or OSU accordingly.
+#### You are welcome to use any or all the code you would like, but please reference myself or OSU accordingly.